Calling all therapists and clinicians...

 You are trying to understand what happened to your clients but you don't understand cult dynamics as much as you'd like.

-You feel confused and overwhelmed on how to help without causing more harm.
+You feel overwhelmed and confused about how to provide treatment without causing harm.

-And they definitely aren't taught how to deal with specific trauma like religious and cult abuse.
+And we definitely aren't taught how to deal with specific trauma like religious trauma and cult abuse.

 The therapists I know have a hard time finding good trainings for religious trauma and cult recovery.